LarryDong/event_representation/README.md

 $$image(x,y; t) = exp(-|t-T(x,y)| / \tau)$$

-where $\tau$ is a tunable parameter that depends on the motion in the scene. `t` is the reference time, which could be 'local' or 'global'
+where $\tau$ is a tunable parameter that depends on the motion in the scene. `t` is the reference time, which could be 'local' or 'global'.

+Check [this paper](https://www.neuromorphic-vision.com/public/publications/1/publication.pdf) for more details.

 <div align=center>
 <img src="https://raw.githubusercontent.com/LarryDong/event_representation/main/figure/time_surface.jpg" width="480" height="360" alt="time_surface"/><br/>